hapax/hapax.github.io/assets/form.md

 neutrons exist.
 The rest can be eliminated as unnecessary ontological baggage.

 This is called *eliminative reductionism*.
 It is a hardcore philosophy which does not believe in shoes.
-There is a gentler, less silly form of reductionism which grants the existence of shoes, but insists that the property of the shoe follow from the properties of subatomic particles.
+There is a gentler, less silly form of reductionism which grants the existence of shoes, but insists that they are (in the phrase of Jack Smart) nothing "over and above" the constituent subatomic particles.
+Another way to characterise the reduction of a shoe to subatomic particles is that the properties of the former "follow" or are "completely explained by" the latter.
+There is a whole literature on the subtleties of these definitions, but they tend to be devoted to the technical quibbles that analytic philosophers love to obsess over, and won't concern us too much here.

 #### What is a particle?